srinivasulurao/divido-assessement/README.md

 be able to load one or more configuration files from disk and merge them together.
 We have the following requirements:

-1. It must be possible to load multiple configuration files at the same time, and have later files override settings in earlier ones.
+1. It must be possible to specify multiple configuration files to be loaded, and have later files override settings in earlier ones.

 2. It must be possible to retrieve parts of the configuration